chitrangv27/CODSOFT/PROJECT1.md

 # CODSOFT Project 1

 This is a code for making Tic-Tak Toe game using C++ language
 ---
+# Specifications-
+**Game Board:** Consists of 3x3 grid as the game board,
+Players:
+"X"
+and "O".

+**Display updation on board:** Shows the current state of the board with locations occupied and player turns.

+**Check for Win:** Consists a condition check if the current player has won or game is draw.
+Along with a switching bewtween turns of Player 1 and Player2.

+**Display Result:** If any of condition check is satisfied the results are displayed.

+**Play Again:** Ask the players if they want to play another game.

 ```C++
 #include<bits/stdc++.h>
 using namespace std;